 The message of the artist is clear:

-‘The queen of Heaven and earth is modest and humble and she loves everyone equally’
+‘The queen of Heaven and earth is modest and humble and she loves everyone equally’.

 The old church

 There is not much information regarding the old church.
 However, experts are quite sure of the period when the Romanesque image of Saint Mary of Meritxell was carved (12th century).
-Based on this, this experts estimate that the primitive chapel belonged to the same period or even older.
+Based on this, these experts estimate that the primitive chapel belonged to the same period or even older.
 This would not be strange, since it has happened in other sanctuaries.
 The construction of the church took place before placing the image of the Virgin.
 This Romanesque construction was transformed during the Baroque period.
 It was quite modest temple of a single nave, with a semicircular apse.
 Only the west wall of the Romanesque building has been preserved and it was integrated within the Baroque building.
-An archeological dig took place in 1991 that showed those Romanesque elements that had been integrated in the Baroque church.
+An archaeological dig took place in 1991 that showed those Romanesque elements that had been integrated in the Baroque church.

 Future excavations will be necessary to determine the exact time when that chapel was erected.
-However, with information that we have now, it can be confirmed that Meritxell was the first location in Andorra where an image of the Virgin was venerated and the first place where a church was erected to honor the Blessed Virgin Mary.
+However, with information that we have now, it can be confirmed that Meritxell was the first location in Andorra where an image of the Virgin was venerated and the first place where a church was erected to honour the Blessed Virgin Mary.